electric-sql/electric/docs/usage/data-access/shapes.md

 We're working to fix this limitation
 :::

-Once a subscription is established, it remains statefully in SQLite database even when you change the code.
+Once a subscription is established, it remains statefully in the local SQLite database even when you change the code.
 For example, doing `db.projects.sync({ where: { id: 1 }})`, starting the application, then changing the code to `db.projects.sync({ where: { id: 2 }})` will result in **2 subscriptions** established, with both projects synced to the device.
 We're working on lifting this limitation.

 #### Move-in lag

-You can define you shape to follow a one-to-many relation with a filter at the top, and see a row being updated to now satisfy the filter:
+Due to consistency considerations, when additional rows move into a shape as a result of following a one-to-many relation these will show up on the device slightly later than the parent row itself.
+It's important to keep this in mind when designing the UI.

+For example, with this this shape:

 ```ts
 await db.projects.sync({